 Kimberley Wild Expeditions, Broome

-Half Day Broome Sights with Sunset Camel Ride – Shared Small Group Tour
+Afternoon Broome Sights – Sparkling Sunset – Shared Small Group Tour

-Inclusions: Hotel pick up and drop off, Matso beer tasting, pearl appreciation talk, camel ride.
+Inclusions: Hotel pick up and drop off, beer tasting, pearl appreciation talk, a glass of sparkling wine.

 Your 6 hour tour begins in Chinatown, hearing fascinating stories of this colourful precinct.
 Learn about the ancient art of pearling from one of the local pearl producers, Cygnet Bay, and enjoy a historical sound show at the famous Sun Pictures, the worlds oldest operating open air picture garden (now listed in the Guinness World Records).
 You will then take a drive through Old Broome to view typical Broome architecture and old Pearling Masters homes then view the aqua waters of Roebuck Bay at Town Beach and learn of Broome’s One Day War.
 We then stop at Matsos Broome Brewery to sample their hand made ales and famous ginger beer (complimentary tasting included).
 Afterwards, visit the tranquil Japanese Cemetery and take an easy paced walk at Gantheaume Point known for dinosaur footprints and the story of Anastasia’s Pool.
-You will then head north of the rocks to meet your camel for this iconic Broome experience.
+Then you will drive down onto Cable Beach for sunset (subject to beach conditions).
+Relax and enjoy a stroll, swim or light refreshments (included) as you watch the sun disappear into the horizon.
+At the completion of your tour, you will be transferred to your Broome accommodation.

 Coral Expeditions, Broome